AElfProject/aelf-docs/docs/Architecture/Smart Contract/messages.md

 # Smart Contract Messages

-In AElf, we use protobuf messages to call smart contracts and serialize their state.
+In aelf, we use protobuf messages to call smart contracts and serialize their state.
 Here's a simple example of a message definition:

 ```cs
 message CreateInput {